wayfarer/test-project/README.md

 # test-project

-A full-stack application with a Flask backend and Vue.js frontend.
+A full-stack baseball player statistics application with a Flask backend and Vue.js frontend.
+Displays player data from an external API, allows sorting by hits or home runs, generates LLM-powered player descriptions, and enables editing player statistics.

 ## Tech Stack